carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

 Gleaning model behaviour from visualizations is very intuitive and user-friendly, and visualizations sometimes have interactive interfaces.
 However, visualizations can be misleading, especially when high-dimensional vectors are reduced to 2D, leading to a loss of information (crowding issue).

-An iconic debate expemplifying the validity of visualizations has centered around attention heatmaps.
+An iconic debate exemplifying the validity of visualizations has centered around attention heatmaps.
 Research has shown them to be [unreliable](https://arxiv.org/abs/1902.10186), and then [reliable again](https://arxiv.org/abs/1908.04626).
 (Check out the titles of these papers!)
 Thus, visualization can only be used as an additional step in an analysis, and not as a standalone method.